Friday, September 6, 2019

 “You’re a lot smarter than you let on,” Hyren said.

-They were both silent for a while, listening to the fire crackle.
+She grinned.
+“Yeah, that’s the idea.”
+Terra shifted in her sleep and the two paused to see if she would wake up.
+They both stayed silent for a while, listening to the fire crackle.
 Then Blynn shifted onto her side, propping up her head in her hand and letting her tail loll back behind her.
 “I think I’ve been jealous of you this whole time, Hyren,” she said.
 “I’ve always been an only pet.
 It’s weird seeing Terra give someone else attention.”
 She traced abstract designs in the dusty floor.
 “She’s really fond of you, you know.”

 Hyren ducked his head self-consciously.
-“Yeah,” he said.
+“Yeah.”

 “Well, no,” Hyren said.
 “I don’t think he knows if I’ll ever return.
 Thanks to one of my backstabbing fellow commanders, Sloth probably thinks I’m dead.”